Teachers of English as a Second/Foreign Language

 Program Resources

-Both the full-time and part-time programs are offered at the Language Institute on the Woodroffe Campus.
+Both the full-time and part-time programs are offered on the Woodroffe Campus.
 Flexible delivery options are also available including hybrid and online synchronous delivery.

 The full-time program offering is completed in two consecutive terms, Fall and Winter.
 The part-time program offering can be completed in as few as three consecutive terms but must be completed within four years.
 Both include practice in adult ESL classrooms.